The curtain first rose on Summerfest in 1979,

 when James Hatcher, of the University of Alabama Birmingham Theatre Department, and Birmingham Mayor David Vann recognized a need for a summer “stock” company.

-In 2007, Summerfest officially became Red Mountain Theatre Company (RMTC), carrying on the organization’s original mission to offer professional quality productions, education, and outreach opportunities.
+In 2007, Summerfest officially became Red Mountain Theatre (RMT), carrying on the organization’s original mission to offer professional quality productions, education, and outreach opportunities.

-In 2016, RMTC absorbed the 32-year-old senior performing non-profit organization The Seasoned Performers, creating another branch of opportunity for performance and education in the greater Birmingham area.
+In 2016, RMT absorbed the 32-year-old senior performing non-profit organization The Seasoned Performers, creating another branch of opportunity for performance and education in the greater Birmingham area.